Markers

 ======================= 3 passed, 33 deselected in 0.07s =======================

-When using markers and keywords, please note that the names of the markers must be complete with the -m MARKERNAME option, while keywords are more of a substring with the -k KEYWORD option.
+When using markers and keywords, note that the names of the markers must be complete with the -m MARKERNAME option, while keywords are more of a substring with the -k KEYWORD option.

 --strict-markers